Which flights are suspended or delayed at Dubai and Abu Dhabi airports? | The National

 Emirates said on Monday it was operating a reduced flight schedule and urged travellers to continue to check their flight status, even after they've checked in.

-DXB also urged travellers to contact their airlines for the latest flight updates.
+DXB and AUH also urged travellers to contact their airlines for the latest flight updates.

+UAE authorities announced this week that Eid prayers would be held indoors, not on prayer grounds or in open areas, to ensure the safety of worshippers.